LoopDraw: a Loop-Based Autoregressive Model for Shape Synthesis and Editing: Method

 \paragraph{Dataset preparation} To prepare a dataset for training with \ourmethod{}, we enforce that all meshes are manifold, normalized to unit cube, and are oriented in a semantically consistent way (i.e. all vases are upright along the $y$-axis; all sofas have their length along the $x$-axis).
 We then select a fixed list of slice planes (we define planes along an axis) whose range and density cover all of the geometry of the input shapes to the extent desired.
 These slice planes should ideally also be defined such that the same plane should intersect all meshes at roughly the same semantic region, i.e. the first slice plane for a vase dataset should intersect near the bottom of each shape.

 \paragraph{End-of-sequence embedding} Since our decoding is autoregressive, the generated time steps should contain information that determines when the sequence generation should terminate.
-One approach is to enforce (during data pre-processing) a fixed number $k$ of slice planes every mesh in the dataset should intersect.
-Under this requirement, a loop sequence for a given shape (where the number of loops in the sequence is tied to the shape topology), will contain exactly $k$ level-up flags set to 1, since each level-up flag corresponds to moving up a new plane.
-Thus, at inference time, we can detect the end of a generated sequence by counting the number of level-up flags set to $1$, and stopping auto-regressive generation once this count reaches the total plane count.
-This approach makes sense for data that may have similar aspect ratios along the slicing axis (such as vases).

-For categories of objects which may have varied aspect ratios, we devise another technique for detecting the end of a sequence.
-To handle this, our second approach is to define a special end-of-sequence embedding in the training data to be a loop with all features equal to 0 except for a level-up flag of $1$.
+To handle this, we define a special end-of-sequence embedding in the training data to be a loop with all features equal to 0 except for a level-up flag of $1$.
 In this way, we abort the autoregressive generation when the network-predicted loop points are sufficiently close to zero and the level-up flag is $1$.
 This is analogous to the \texttt{<EOS>} token in language generation models.

 \paragraph{KL weight annealing} To facilitate better VAE training, we employ an exponential KL weight annealing schedule similar to the scheme used in \cite{ha2018SketchRNN}, in which the weight $\beta_\text{KL}$ of the KL divergence loss term is slowly ramped up to the defined value.